-The new study was conducted through an in-depth analysis of family offices in the region, using survey data and information gathered from personal interviews with more than 35 members of the family office community.
-The survey includes detailed case studies of family offices in the region.
+More than 35 family offices from across Asia-Pacific participated in the research by means of an extensive questionnaire and/or an interview.
 Participants varied from long-established operations servicing at least four generations of the same family across multiple jurisdictions – and with an extensive range of investment, advisory and personal services – to newer establishments, currently developing their services to second-generation family members, or non-related families.
 The level of wealth managed by participating offices also varied enormously, from under $100 million to well over $1 billion.

 David Bain is editorial director of Campden Wealth.
 He joined Campden in July 2010 from Dow Jones, where he worked on Wealth-Bulletin and Financial News, as well as contributing to the Wall Street Journal.
 He has had 20 years' experience as a journalist and economist working at various organisations, including Schroders and the Economist Intelligence Unit, part of the Economist.
 He holds an economics degree from London School of Economics.

 UBS draws on its 150-year heritage to serve private, institutional and corporate clients worldwide, as well as retail clients in Switzerland.
-UBS combines wealth management, investment banking and asset management businesses with Swiss operations to deliver superior financial solutions.
-Headquartered in Zurich and Basel, Switzerland, UBS has offices in more than 50 countries, including all major financial centers, and employs approximately 66,000 people.
+Its business strategy is centered on its pre-eminent global wealth management businesses and its leading universal bank in Switzerland.
+Together with a client-focused Investment Bank and a strong, well-diversified Global Asset Management business, UBS will expand its premier wealth management franchise and drive further growth across the Group.
+Headquartered in Zurich and Basel, Switzerland, UBS has offices in more than 50 countries, including all major financial centers, and approximately 61,000 employees.
 UBS AG is the parent company of the UBS Group (Group).
-The operational structure of the Group comprises the Corporate Center and four business divisions: Wealth Management & Swiss Bank, Wealth Management Americas, Global Asset Management and the Investment Bank.
+Under Swiss company law, UBS AG is organized as an Aktiengesellschaft, a corporation that has issued shares of common stock to investors.
+The operational structure of the Group comprises the Corporate Center and five business divisions: Wealth Management, Wealth Management Americas, the Investment Bank, Global Asset Management and Retail & Corporate.

 Wealth Management & Swiss Bank: Wealth Management & Swiss Bank focuses on delivering comprehensive financial services to high net worth and ultra-high net worth individuals around the world – except to those served by Wealth Management Americas – as well as private and corporate clients in Switzerland.
 The Wealth Management business unit provides clients in over 40 countries, including Switzerland, with financial advice, products and tools to fit their individual needs.